shane5ul/pyReSpect-freq/README.md

 # pyReSpect-freq

-Extract continuous and discrete relaxation spectra from complex modulus G*(w).
-Paper which describe the method are:
+Extract the continuous and discrete relaxation spectra from complex modulus G*(w).
+Papers which describe the method are:

 + Shanbhag, S., "Relaxation spectra using nonlinear Tikhonov regularization with a Bayesian criterion", Rheologica Acta, **2020**,  59, 509 [doi: 10.1007/s00397-020-01212-w].
 + Shanbhag, S., "pyReSpect: A Computer Program to Extract Discrete and Continuous Spectra from Stress Relaxation Experiments", Macromolecular Theory and Simulations, **2019**, 1900005 [doi: 10.1002/mats.201900005].